Planning on inviting an international faculty member, guest lecturer or research scholar to USM? Our best advice is Start The Planning Process EARLY.

 Step 3: If the visitor needs a J-1 Exchange Visitor's Visa you will need to supply the additional information listed on the Exchange Visitor Application Checklist

-Step 4: Important change for 2015!
-All incoming J-1 scholars must now be able to demonstrate proficiency in English.
+Step 4: All incoming J-1 scholars must be able to demonstrate proficiency in English.
 This can be done by providing test resuts (TOEFL, IELTS) or a transcript from a college, university or language school or by working with the Office of International Programs to complete a Skype Interview.

 Step 5: If your visitor is going to be paid or reimbursed for expenses you must work with the appropriate USM department to confirm what paperwork is needed for this process.
 The staff within the International Programs office work with visa issues and are not always up to date on the required payment procedures.

 - For reimbursement of expenses and/or honorariums contact:

 Katie Mahoney in Business Services at 780-5207 or firstname.lastname@example.org